-Figure 4 Native demand components29
+Figure 4 Native demand components27

-The abstract demand traces used for the LOLP run are not directly comparable to 10% POE daily demand met by scheduled and semi-scheduled generators due to a different treatment of intermittent generation VRE.
-LOLP traces consider historical output of large non-scheduled generation (i.e. not including small non-scheduled generators) at times of high "ex intermittent VRE" demand.
+The abstract demand traces used for the LOLP run are not directly comparable to 10% POE daily demand met by scheduled and semi-scheduled generators due to a different treatment of VRE.

+LOLP traces consider output of large non-scheduled generation (i.e. not including small non-scheduled generators) at times of high "ex VRE" demand.

-MT PASA daily peak demand forecasts (The components for 3.7.2(f)(1)-(13)) are produced in three steps:
+The components for 3.7.2(f)(1)-(3) are produced in three steps:

--Step 21 - Calculate aggregated MW allowance for non-scheduled generation (3.7.2(f)(2)) by aggregating adding the contribution to peak of large non-scheduled generation to the small non-scheduled generation values published in AEMO's latest demand and energy forecasts.

-29-Yarwun is considered to be non-scheduled generation for reporting and is included in the small non-scheduled generation value, but is also modelled explicitly as a scheduled generation.

-- Step 21 Derive regional daily peak native demand less non-scheduled generation profiles (3.7.2(f)(34)) using the latest forecasts of summer and winter peak demand as the basis (reported in three-hourly report) and statistical analysis of historical weekly demand levels relative to these seasonal peaks and a similar assessment of peak demand of each weekday relative to the weekly peak demands. - Step 2 Calculate aggregated MW allowance for non-scheduled generation by aggregating the contribution to peak of large non-scheduled generation to the small non-scheduled generation values published in AEMO's latest demand and energy forecasts. - Step 3 Derive regional native daily peak demand_less non-scheduled generation profiles for MT PASA (3.7.2(f)(1)) by subtracting the the demand met by large and small non-schedule generation from the regional daily native peak demand profiles determined in Step1 components froms in Step 1 from and Step 2.
+- Step 1 Calculate aggregated MW allowance for non-scheduled generation (3.7.2(f)(2)) by adding the contribution to peak of large non-scheduled generation to the small non-scheduled generation values published in AEMO's latest demand and energy forecasts. - Step 2 Derive regional daily peak native demand profiles (3.7.2(f)(3)) using the latest forecasts of summer and winter peak demand as the basis (reported in three-hourly report) and statistical analysis of historical weekly demand levels relative to these seasonal peaks and a similar assessment of peak demand of each weekday relative to the weekly peak demands. - Step 3 Derive regional native daily peak demand less non-scheduled generation profiles for MT PASA (3.7.2(f)(1)) by subtracting the components from Step 1 from Step 2.